lmanul/gtk-dev-docker/README.md

 # Usage

+Very simple:

+`./run`

-If Docker isn't installed yet, run this if your system is Debian-based:
+If Docker isn't installed on your system, run this for Debian-based distros:

 `./setup_docker`

-Then:

-'./run'

-The first run will take a while, subsequent runs will be very quick.
+and log out and back in.